Last Update: 26-Nov-13 10:14 ET

-- The May report is encouraging.
-Income gains of course are the main catalyst for spending, yet rising levels of confidence over time tend to help on matters of discretionary spending.
+- Income gains are the main catalyst for spending, yet rising levels of confidence over time tend to help on matters of discretionary spending.

 |Employment ('plentiful' less 'hard to get')